 rule:

 The interactive shows the Riemann sum — the definite integral built up as the sum of areas of thin rectangles.
-Pick a function, a sampling rule (left, midpoint, right), and a partition count NN.
-Watch the sum converge to the exact value as NN grows.
+Pick a function, a sampling rule (left, midpoint, right), and a partition count N. Watch the sum converge to the exact value as N grows.
 The midpoint rule typically wins per partition; the left and right rules under- or over-estimate when the function has monotone curvature.

 The Riemann integral is

 This is one of the most-used identities in physics.
 It converts an integral — a limit of sums, conceptually awkward and computationally expensive — into a difference of two function values.
-The challenge of integration is therefore mostly finding the antiderivative FF for a given ff; once you have it, the integral is trivial.
+The challenge of integration is therefore mostly finding the antiderivative F for a given f; once F is found, the integral is trivial.

 The three manipulation rules